kjpgit/HumbleForwarder/README.md

 Simple address mapping is supported.
 Feel free to fork it if you want more configurability.

-I use it to [enable additional accounts in Gmail](https://support.google.com/mail/answer/22370?hl=en).
+I use it to enable additional vanity email accounts in Gmail (these are called alias accounts in Gmail).
+HumbleForwarder forwards received emails to Gmail, and [Gmail sends emails using SES's SMTP server](https://support.google.com/mail/answer/22370?hl=en).
+All sent and received emails can be categorized by a `from:my@vanity.dev` filter.

 ## Setup Instructions